jakeruleaux-zz/doctor-who/README.md

 By Jacob Ruleaux

-Description;
+* Description;

 An App featuring an API call that will allow the user to search for local doctors.
 The user inputs symptoms and local available doctors are outputted.

-Installation;
+* Installation;

+    * Be certain that your machine has 'NODE' downloaded. https://nodejs.org/en/download/

-Open GitHub site on your browser: https://github.com/jakeruleaux/doctor
+    * Open GitHub site on your browser: https://github.com/jakeruleaux/doctor-who

-Select the dropdown (green box) "Clone or download"
+    * Select the dropdown (green box) "Clone or download"

-Copy the link for the GitHub repository
+    * Copy the link for the GitHub repository

-Open Terminal on your computer
+    * Open Terminal on your computer

-In Terminal, perform the following steps:
+    * In Terminal, perform the following steps:

-Type 'cd desktop' and press enter.
+    * Type 'cd desktop' and press enter.

-Type 'git clone' then copy the repository link and press enter.
+    * Type 'git clone' then copy the repository link and press enter.

-Type 'cd doctor' to access the path on your terminal.
+    * Type 'cd doctor' to access the path on your terminal.

-Type 'npm install' into your terminal.
+    * Type 'npm install' into your terminal.

-Type 'bower install' into your terminal.
+    * Type 'bower install' into your terminal.

-Type 'gulp build' into your terminal.
+    * Type 'gulp build' into your terminal.

-Type 'gulp serve' into your terminal.
+    * Type 'gulp serve' into your terminal.

-Known Bugs
+* Known Bugs

+    * Quickly repeated submission can cause a disconnection with the API.

-Support and contact details
+* Support and contact details

 Feel free to contact the author with questions or concerns at jakeruleaux@hotmail.com

-Technologies Used
+* Technologies Used

 This app uses HTML, CSS, SASS, Javascript, jQuery, Bootstrap, Gulp, Bower, and Node. betterdoctor.com is the host of the API.

-License
+* License

  MIT

 Copyright (c) 2017 Jacob Ruleaux